Best Fly Fishing Waders for the Money To Keep You Dry & Warm

 You’ll need to decide on how much fishing you think you’ll be doing.
 If you plan on fly fishing more than 20 days per year, we recommend a middle or high priced wader.
 If you think you’ll be fishing less, buy a more economical wader and invest your dollars elsewhere.

-You’ll find the same great fit in the Neoprene as higher-priced Frogg Toggs models.
-Built-in neoprene gravel guards fit snugly over the top of your boots to keep out rocks and are held in place by a metal hook tucked neatly on the underside.
+You’ll find the same great fit in the Neoprene as the higher-priced Frogg Togg models.
+Built-in neoprene gravel guards fit snugly over the top of your separate wading boots to keep out rocks and are held in place by a metal hook tucked neatly on the underside.
 I wade without waders all summer and just need something the spring and fall.

 Breathable Waders – Are They Comfortable?